tero-saarinen/sketch-library-setup/readme.md

 Composition presents fully designed static views of how the final product is expected to look.

 ---

+## Workflows

+When designing new views and features, it is better not to constrain yourself to working only with elements that are currently available in your design system.
+Sketch freely and update your libraries accordingly when reaching clarity on the wanted design solution.
+All of the library files are meant to be living documents that contain only elements that are actively used in compositions.

 ## Setup
 Clone this repository or download as a zip.